Institute of Certified Management Accountants: Global Activities

 ICMA has over 10,000 qualified professionals worldwide, with members in 50-countries.
-Its CMA postgraduate education program now is firmly established in 19 overseas markets, namely Bangladesh, Cambodia, China, Cyprus, Dubai, Hong Kong, India, Indonesia, Iran, Japan, Lebanon, Malaysia, Nepal, New Zealand, Papua New Guinea, Philippines; Singapore, Sri Lanka, Thailand and Vietnam.
+Its CMA postgraduate education program now is firmly established in 19 overseas markets, namely Bangladesh, Cambodia, China, Cyprus, the Emirate of Dubai, Hong Kong, India, Indonesia, Iran, Japan, Lebanon, Malaysia, Nepal, New Zealand, Papua New Guinea, Philippines, Singapore, Sri Lanka, Thailand and Vietnam.

 To facilitate its educational objectives, the Institute has accredited a number of universities which have master's degree subjects that are equivalent to the CMA program.
 Some of these universities also provide in-house training and examinations of the CMA program.
 Accounting graduates can do CMA accredited units at these universities to qualify for CMA status.
 The ICMA also has a number of Recognised Provider Institutions (RPIs) that run the CMA program in Australia and overseas.
 The CMA program is also available online in regions where the face-to-face delivery of the program is not possible.

 ICMA also has global activities in the following markets: